 In addition to working cleaner, your employees will work much faster if things are properly organized behind the bar.
 Ideally, a bartender shouldn’t have to do much more than pivot in order to make a standard cocktail with a few exceptions if the customer requests something out of the ordinary.
 Not only will organizing your bar area to be efficient make the drink come out faster, the drinks will usually have a noticeable quality improvement and the bar will look fantastic as a side effect.

 Financially speaking, the ability to properly control your inventory is the most obvious reason to keep your bar as organized as possible.
-If you just put things wherever without a conscious plan of attack, you can easily misplace things or overlook them when it comes time to place an order.
-For instance, if you don’t put a certain brand of vodka back in the exact same place after every pour, you may order it without needing to or forget to order it because you weren’t even sure that the bottle had been discarded.
+If you just put things wherever without a conscious plan of attack, you can easily misplace things.
+Additionally, you may overlook them when it comes time to place an order!
+For instance, you need to put a certain brand of vodka back in the exact same place after every pour.
+Otherwise, you may order it without needing to or forget to order it because you weren’t even sure that the bottle had been discarded.
 Keeping all of your bottles organized by assigning them a specific location makes inventory a breeze and ensures that every bartender can find the bottle they are looking for without any hassles.